yjshiki/Foodie_trip_helper/README.md

 ## Setup

 We can create the database using `project.sql`, and populate it from CSV files using `load.sh` on the server.

+## Compatibility

+Our application can work on Chrome, Safari and Firefox.